cknightdevelopment/cknightdevelopment.github.io/_posts/2016-05-15-understanding-angular-directive-scopes.md

 #### Main View

-The only new stuff going on in this view compared to others we have seen is the `<negotiator>` elements at the bottom.
+The only new stuff going on in this view is the `<negotiator>` elements at the bottom.
 Notice how we are setting attributes on the `<negotiator>` element that correspond to the scope bindings mentioned above in the directive section.
 That is how the `negotiator` directive binds it's scope properties.

 One important thing to see is the `vm.alert(blah)` we are setting to the `alert-text` attribute.
 What is that `blah` all about?
 It is the name of the property we are going to use in our call to `getInfo` from the directive's view.
 This will allow us to take data from our directive's isolated scope and use it as the parameter to the `getInfo` function on the controller's scope.